Top 5 PJT Restructuring (RSSG) Interview Questions

 How can you block a POR?

-Whether your restructuring investment bank has a debtor or creditor mandate, you still need to be concerned with the capacity for more activist distressed debt hedge funds to throw a wrench into things.
+Whether your restructuring investment bank has a debtor or creditor mandate, you still need to be concerned with the capacity for more activist distressed debt hedge funds or some other players to throw a wrench into things.

-In Chapter 11 who is and who is not an impaired class will be formalized and those who hold 33.4% of bonds in an impaired class have the capacity to block a POR (this can be one individual or a group of individuals who band together).
+In Chapter 11 who is and who is not an impaired class will be formalized and those who hold 33.4% of the debt in an impaired class have the capacity to block a POR (this can be one individual or a group of individuals who band together).

 A bond has a current price of $70, a 5% coupon, and matures next year.
 What is the YTM?
 Will the YTM be higher or lower if the bond matures in two years?